 Most personal injury attorneys will not charge you any legal fees for an initial office visit.
 It is in the attorney’s best interest to offer this free consultation to determine if your claim is viable, and to see if there is a probability of success so that any settlement or court award will be sufficient to compensate you and the attorney for his or her time.

 Once an experienced personal injury attorney reviews your medical records and bills, police reports, witness statements and other relevant information, the attorney will be able to tell you the strength of your claim, the approximate time it will take to settle, the probability of the claim having to go to trial, and the general amount of settlement or court award you can expect.

-When the attorney accepts your case, the attorney will not charge any legal fees or costs for preparation of the case until, and unless the case is settled or won in court.
-At that time, depending upon the written agreement with your attorney, you will be obligated to pay the attorney anywhere from 25% to 40% of the gross settlement amount or court award.
+When the attorney accepts your Wisconsin car accident case, s/he will not charge any legal fees or costs for preparation of the case until, and unless the case is settled or won in court.
+At that time, depending upon the written agreement with your attorney, you will be obligated to pay anywhere from 25% to 40% of the gross settlement amount or court award.

 The State of Wisconsin’s Court system has a small claims division in place to provide citizens a low-cost process for resolving civil disputes.
 This allows people to settle claims without having to retain attorneys or be subject to the normally strict code of evidence and court procedure required in higher courts.

 How can I learn more about filing a lawsuit in one of Wisconsin’s Small Claims Court?

 For general information, forms and procedures, view the Basic Guide to Wisconsin Small Claims Actions, which is available on the Wisconsin Courts website.